 Low pile carpets are simply carpets that have short fibers that feel and look dense and flat.
 They’re easy to clean and durable, which makes them the perfect candidate for office floors.

 The best low pile carpet chair mats will be at least 3 millimeters thick with a non-slip felt back.
 This should stop your mat from slipping and sliding on your carpet.

 Medium pile carpets have fibers that are slightly taller than the ones you see in low pile carpets.
 They are great for living rooms and bedrooms, or wherever you want to feel more comfortable underfoot.

-If your bedroom is also your office, then a medium pile chair mat that’s 5 millimeters thick is ideal for a carpet that’s 20 millimeters thick.
+If your bedroom is also your office, then a that’s 5 millimeters thick is ideal for a carpet that’s 20 millimeters thick.
 Medium-sized cleats should be okay to use on this type of carpet.